-- 2.1 Ordinary meetings of the Committees will: - (i) elect a person to chair the meeting which shall be on a rotational basis between the Councils with Chair to be appointed for 12 months unless agreed otherwise by the Committees; - (ii) deal with any business required by statute to be done before any other business; - (iii) approve the minutes of the last meeting; - (iv) deal with business expressly required by statute to be done; - (v) receive any communications or announcements from the Chair or the Leaders; - (vi) deal with any business from the last meeting; - (vii) consider motions; - (viii) consider any other business specified in the summons to the meeting;
+- 2.1 Ordinary meetings of the Committees will: - (i) deal with any business required by statute to be done before any other business; - (ii) approve the minutes of the last meeting; - (iii) deal with business expressly required by statute to be done; - (iv) receive any communications or announcements from the Chair or the Councils; - (v) deal with any business from the last meeting; - (vi) consider motions; - (vii) consider any other business specified in the summons to the meeting;

-In addition to (i) - (viii) above the JEC shall:
+In addition to (i) - (vii) above the HREC shall:

-- (ix) receive reports from the Board; - (x) consider referrals made to it by the JSC; - (xi) receive questions on the operation of Strata from members of the Councils and members of the public and provide answers to those questions;
+- (viii) receive reports from the Delivery Officer and/or the Officer Working Group; - (ix) consider referrals made to it by any of the Councils' relevant scrutiny Committees; - (x) receive questions on the operational matters of the HREC from members of the Councils and members of the public and provide answers to those questions;

-In addition to (i) - (viii) above the JSC shall:
+In addition to (i) - (vii) above each authority's relevant Scrutiny Committee shall:

-- (xii) receive reports on performance from the JEC and auditors; and - (xiii) report to each Full Council of the Councils annually on the performance of the JEC and Strata. - The Committees may vary the order of business so as to give precedence to any business.
-However such a variation shall not displace business falling under items (i) and (ii) in this rule.
+- (xi) receive reports on performance from the HRED; and - (xii) report to each Executive Committee of the Councils annually on the performance of the HREC. - 2.2 The Committee may vary the order of business so as to give precedence to any business.
+However such a variation shall not displace business falling under items (i) in this rule.